-Even as the owner and CEO of my own company I am governed by many “bosses” … clients, deadlines, employee needs etc. It is my experience that the further up the chain you go the less autonomy you really have.
+Even as the owner of my own company I am governed by many “bosses” … clients, deadlines, employee needs etc. It is my experience that the further up the chain you go the less autonomy you really have.
 Sure you get to set the priorities, and yes you can “get away” with more, in the sense that there is nobody who can chastise you for not doing your job.
 The reality is that “responsibility” is a much harder taskmaster than any boss, and if you really want to be successful you cannot ignore your responsibilities.

 There are many days when I plan to get some of the paperwork off my plate, and some of the ongoing responsibilities done but it doesn’t happen because of other priorities.
 As “the boss” I can’t ignore the needs of my clients or my staff, so consequently it is my priorities that suffer.

 Have you ever wondered why the boss is putting in long hours, or working evenings and weekends?
 Did you think about that when you decided you really, really want a management role?

 I can remember my own perceptions as a salesperson that it was us who did all the work, the sales manager just sat in his office and pushed paper, whilst going on the odd call and directing the effort!
 It was quite the shock when I realised just how far off the mark I was!
 I also had an unrealistic perception of my own capabilities as a manager … it does not come easy and it certainly is not an overnight thing for most of us!